OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 - [Authorize Collection](data/Authorize.postman_collection.json)
 - [Safeguard Environment](data/Safeguard.postman_environment.json)

-To download, click on the links above, and then right-click the `Raw` button and select `Save link as` to get the actual JSON file.
+To download, click each of the links above, and then right-click the `Raw` button and select `Save link as` to get the actual JSON file.

+These files should be saved:
+- Authorize.postman_collection.json
+- Safeguard.postman_environment.json

-First, you should upload the environment file.
+First, upload the environment file.

 Click the `Import` button in the main Postman interface.

 Click the `Choose Files` button and select the `Safeguard.postman_environment.json` file that you downloaded.

-You will see a pop up in the the bottom right corner that it was imported.
+You will see a pop up in the bottom right corner that it was imported.

 On the upper right side of the Postman interface, select the `No Environment` drop down and change it to `Safeguard Environment`.